Negro league baseball: Integration era

 These moves came despite strong opposition from the owners; Rickey was the only one of the 16 owners to support integrating the sport in January 1947.
-Chandler's decision to overrule them may have been a factor in his ouster in 1951 in favor of Ford Frick.
+Chandler's decision to overrule them may have been a factor in his ouster in 1951 in favor of Ford C. Frick.

 End of the Negro leagues

 Some proposals were floated to bring the Negro leagues into "organized baseball" as developmental leagues for black players, but that was recognized as contrary to the goal of full integration.
-So the Negro leagues, once among the largest and most prosperous black-owned business ventures, were allowed to fade into oblivion.
+And so, the Negro leagues, once among the largest and most prosperous black-owned business ventures, were allowed to fade into oblivion.

-First a trickle and then a flood of players signed with Major League Baseball teams.
+First a trickle and then a flood of players signed with major league baseball teams.
 Most signed minor league contracts and many languished, shuttled from one bush league team to another despite their success at that level.

 The Negro National League folded after the 1948 season when the Grays withdrew to resume barnstorming, the Newark Eagles moved from New Jersey to Houston, Texas, and the New York Black Yankees folded.
 The Grays folded one year later after losing $30,000 in the barnstorming effort.
-So the Negro American League was the only "major" Negro league operating in 1949.
+The Negro American League was the only "major" Negro league operating in 1949.
 Within two years it had been reduced to minor league caliber and it played its last game in 1958.

 The last All-Star game was held in 1962, and by 1966 the Indianapolis Clowns were the last Negro league team still playing.
 The Clowns continued to play exhibition games into the 1980s, but as a humorous sideshow rather than a competitive sport.

-Major Negro leagues
+Negro major leagues

 While organized leagues were common in black baseball, there were only seven leagues that are considered to be of the top quality of play at the time of their existence.
+In 2020, Major League Baseball announced their official determination and designation of Negro Leagues by seasons as "Major Leagues", including the incorporation of applicable player records into the official baseball statistics.
 None materialized prior to 1920 and by 1950, due to integration, they were in decline.
 Even though teams were league members, most still continued to barnstorm and play non-league games against local or semi-pro teams.
 Those games, sometimes approaching 100 per season, did not count in the official standings or statistics.
 However, some teams were considered "associate" teams and games played against them did count, but an associate team held no place in the league standings.